akostrik/stage_telegram_python/README.md

 The information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]

 Telegram is an application similar to WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of channels on different subjects (chiefly in Russian) with little censorship.
+A Telegram channel is a one-way broadcast tool.

 ## What the application does
 1) Real time verification of Telegram messages veracity by two methods: